-Great Belsteads: Forming the western entrance of CGC, it will centre will feature commercial, and community uses at ground floor
+Great Belsteads: Forming the western entrance of CGC, it will announce a key arrival to CGC from Essex Regiment Way.
+The village centre will feature commercial, and community uses at ground floor of apartment buildings, a secondary mobility hub, a primary school and a standalone early year's childcare facility.

-Willow Hill: Will be the smallest of the village centres with a small
+Willow Hill: Will be the smallest of the village centres with a small selection of shops and commercial uses, a secondary mobility hub and primary school.

-Hawthorn: Hawthorn Village is characterised by its proximity to the
+Hawthorn: Hawthorn Village is characterised by its proximity to the proposed Dukes Wood Nature Park.